Eufy Security Review

 Privacy Concerns

-footage was used to improve motion detection, this could be an issue for indoor cameras.
-Avoid
+the footage was used to improve motion detection, this could be an issue for indoor cameras.

-placing them in private areas like bedrooms or bathrooms.
-If privacy is a concern, consider a
+Avoid placing them in private areas like bedrooms or bathrooms.
+If privacy is a concern,

 Future Plans

-to additional locations.
+devices to additional locations.
 I would like to have a camera for the back door or yard.
-I also plan to run
+I also

-network cable to my garage which is the farthest point.
-There, I will install a range extender to
+plan to run a network cable to my garage which is the farthest point.
+There, I will install a

 Final Thoughts